rokigeorg/encrypted-LoRa-Communication/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## In progress
+The following features need to be implemeted
+* forward payload to server

 ## History
 For my bachelor thesis I try to build a Low-cost-Gateway for a LoRa Network.
 Currently I am supported by the Labb - Laboratory for Biosignal Processing in Leipzig Germany.